DanielTG-TG/readme/README.md

 My name is Daniel.
 I live in Portugal and I love programming in .net (c#, etc) and lua.

-* About the project I'm working on :
- - Some small Roblox games (private by now)

 * Contact me on discord: danieltg#9103